The thermodynamics of protein aggregation reactions may underpin the enhanced metabolic efficiency associated with heterosis, some balancing selection, and the evolution of ploidy levels: Ploidy Level

 Proteins containing IURs also facilitate complex PINs.
 IURs can serve as flexible inter-domain linkers that allow domains to move freely with respect to each other (\citealt{Tompa2002}; \citealt{Tompa2005}).
 These inter-domain linker regions are not merely structural, but often times serve as binding sites between proteins and their interaction partners (\citealt{BalazsEtAl2009}).
-IURs allow proteins to bind to multiple partners, or IURs can allow multiple partners to bind to the same protein (\citealt{KriwackiEtAl1996}; \citealt{TompaEtAl2005}; \citealt{OldfieldEtAl2008}; \citealt{TyagiEtAl2009}; \citealt{Bustos2012}).
-IURs may also speed up binding reactions via the ``fly-casting'' mechanism (\citealt{ShoemakerEtAl2000}).
+IURs allow proteins to assume multiple conformations which in turn allows the proteins to bind to multiple partners (or allows multiple partners to bind to the same protein) (\citealt{KriwackiEtAl1996}; \citealt{TompaEtAl2005}; \citealt{OldfieldEtAl2008}; \citealt{TyagiEtAl2009}; \citealt{Bustos2012}).
+IURs may also speed up binding reactions via a ``fly-casting'' mechanism (\citealt{ShoemakerEtAl2000}).
 Finally, IURs provide easily accessible sites for post-translational modifications to proteins, which makes them important for biochemical regulation (\citealt{DunkerEtAl2002}; \citealt{KurotaniEtAl2014}).
 As a consequence of these structural properties, up to 94\% of transcription factors and more than 70\% of signaling proteins in eukaryotes contain IURs (\citealt{IakouchevaEtAl2002}; \citealt{LiuEtAl2006}; \citealt{UverskyAndDunker2010}).
 In short, IURs are important mediators of protein interactions, and proteins containing IURs are responsible for most signal transduction and biochemical regulation in eukaryotes.

 Thus, it appears that the proteins that facilitate organism complexity are also the proteins that make complex organisms more sensitive to environmental stresses.
 This can explain why higher ploidy levels are associated with complex organisms.
 Bacteria and archaea never experience truncation selection for heterozygosity, even in harsh environments.
 In contrast, animals must be diploid, even in mild environments, because they produce an abundance of proteins with numerous interaction partners.
 These proteins are typically large and typically contain IURs, so they tend to be aggregation-prone.
 As a consequence, animals must be heterozygous in order to be on the right side of the truncation curve (Figure \ref{fig:TruncationSelection}), and that requires them to be at least diploid.
 Organisms of intermediate complexity, such as plants and fungi, may be either haploid or diploid, depending on the species.
 Whether such species are haploid or diploid will depend on the abundance of aggregation-prone proteins that they produce and on the stresses to which their proteins are exposed.
 If this hypothesis is true, then the diploidy of complex organisms is largely necessitated by the physical constraints imposed by PIN complexity.
 It may be the case that the thermodynamic benefits of heterozygosity (Subsection \ref{subsec:Thermodynamics}) increase with an organism's complexity.